THE FACULTY BELIEVES THAT:

 - Nursing faculty and students comprise a community of learners who actively engage in a process of personal and professional transformation.

 - The goal of nursing is the promotion of health across the continuum of individuals, families, groups and communities while celebrating the richness of diversity.

 GRADUATE END-OF-PROGRAM OUTCOMES

-- synthesize theoretical and empirical knowledge from nursing and the human and natural sciences to provide rationale for advanced practice nursing
+- Synthesize theoretical and empirical knowledge from nursing, humanities and the sciences to provide rationale for practice as a master’s prepared nurse

 - Integrate leadership concepts, knowledge and skills to provide safe, high-quality care for diverse populations within complex organizational systems.

 - Advocate for relationships that support individual and population health outcomes through interprofessional collaboration.

 - Exemplify a life characterized by integrity, intellectual and spiritual values, social responsibility and service.

 - Actualize way of being through multiple ways of knowing to support a culture of excellence in master’s level nursing practice.